 4 – Dwell on #3 and play the victim to the max.

-Do irony in tone, not in substance.
+Do satire in tone, not in substance.
 Say something over top, using a tone that suggests you don’t really mean it, while simultaneously saying it with great conviction.
-Then, when you change your mind, reneg on your commitments, do the exact opposite, or otherwise indulge hypocrisy, point to your use of ironic signaling as evidence you never really meant it.
-(For extra credit accuse actual political satirists of using that same tactic.)
+Then, when you change your mind, reneg on your commitments, or otherwise indulge hypocrisy you can point to your use of ironic signaling as evidence you never really meant it.

 Make outrageous first offers.
 Make outrageous second offers.
 Go in the opposite direction of compromise, so that when finally you settle, you’ve bent the negotiation toward an outrageous set of terms, and your lesser opponent will perceive any reprieve from crazy as the closest thing they’ll get to a negotiated compromise.